iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Alternatively, `plugin:@bentley/ui` can be used, it extends the recommended configuration with additional rules used in core ui packages.
 There may be more alternative configurations in the future.

 The old configuration path `@bentley/build-tools/.eslintrc.js` remains in place but it's not recommended to use it.

+## Electron Security enhancements

+To reduce security risks when running under Electron, this version now runs with `nodeIntegration=false`, `contextIsoloation=true`, and `sandbox=true`.
+To understand the rationale and implications of these changes, please see the [Electon Security Checklist]( https://www.electronjs.org/docs/tutorial/security#checklist-security-recommendations).
+Note that these choices are the defaults, but can be overriden by arguments to `ElectronManger.initialize`.
+If you previously passed `webPreferences` arguments to that function, it is best to remove them entirely and rely on the default values.